julian-klode/lingolang/docs/permissions.md

 * `n`, for _none_, is equivalent to, well, none bits set
 * `a`, for _any_, is equivalent to all non-exclusive bits set, that is `orwRW`.

-The full syntax for these permissions is given in listing \ref{syntax}.
+The syntax for these permissions (except for nil, and tuple permissions - these make no sense to actually write) is given in listing \ref{syntax}.
 The base permission does not need to be specified for structured types, if absent, it is considered to be `om`.

 In the rest of the chapter, we will discuss permissions using a set based notation: The set of rights, or permissions bits is ${\cal R} = \{o, r, w, R, W\}$.
 A base permission is a subset  $\subset \cal R$ of it, that is an element in $2^{\cal R}$.
 The set $\cal P$ is the infinite set of all permissions: